 Samuel Yutong Cai

-Samuel is an environmental epidemiologist at the George Institute for Global Health (UK) at the University of Oxford.
+Samuel is an environmental epidemiologist at the Nuffield Department of Women's & Reproductive Health at the University of Oxford.
 His research interests include health effects of multiple environmental stressors and their potential modifiers, climate change, exposure assessment and respiratory epidemiology.
-At the George Institute, he is particularly interested in how to harness data science to better inform environmental health policy-making in lower-income countries.
+He is particularly interested in how to harness data science to better inform environmental health policy-making in lower-income countries.